-Whether you’re visiting an oncologist for the first time or seeking a second opinion, asking the right questions can help you understand important information about your diagnosis.
+Whether you’re seeing an oncologist for the first time or seeking a second opinion, asking the right questions can help you better understand all this information.

-Dr. Keith Wells, a medical oncologist at Willamette Valley Cancer Institute’s clinic in Corvallis, encourages patients to bring a friend or family member with them to their appointments.
+As a medical oncologist at Willamette Valley Cancer Institute’s clinic in Corvallis, Dr. Keith Wells encourages patients to bring a friend or family member with them to their appointments.

 “It’s so important to have someone who can write things down, so you can go back and review it later.
 Different people hear different things, so having more than one set of ears can be helpful.
 This allows the patient to focus on the discussion, listen to their oncologist and have that important interaction,” he says.